PLT875/api-gateway-lambda-demo/README.md

 Notes:
 * The App uses a mock database
+* 4 Lambdas involved and their entry points
+    * GetFriendRequests (com.friend.api.DeleteFriendRequestHandler::handleRequest)
+    * AddFriendRequest (com.friend.api.AddFriendRequestHandler::handleRequest)
+    * UpdateFriendRequest (com.friend.api.UpdateFriendRequestHandler::handleRequest)
+    * DeleteFriendRequest (com.friend.api.DeleteFriendRequestHandler::handleRequest)

-* Lambda should be configured to use Java 8
+* Lambdas should be configured to use Java 8
 * Have tested both API gateway and Lambda integrations.
 Also see [screenshot](API_Gateway_Example.png)

 ### Package